alpereno/ShooterMobile/README.md

 # ShooterMobile
 (There are exe and apk files to play in windowsBuild and andoridBuild files in the repository.)
+Here there is a video of the gameplay : https://www.youtube.com/watch?v=EIkL-GFh1yY

 This is a survival shooter game.
 A game which is you will try to survive as long as possible, and you can get extra points with the combo system while killing the enemies.